Automorphism groups of graphs of bounded Hadwiger number: Infinite edge-transitive graphs with two ends

 \paragraph{Level Sets} Since~$G$ is edge-transitive, it has at most two vertex orbits.
 Let~$V_{\LeftMostSep}\subseteq V(G)$ be the union of all minimum separators of~$G$ separating the two ends.
 If some vertex is in~$V_{\LeftMostSep}$, then its entire vertex orbit is in~$V_{\LeftMostSep}$.
 Thus, the set $V_{\LeftMostSep}$ contains an entire orbit $O_1$, i.e., $O_1\subseteq V_{\LeftMostSep}$.

 Fix the two ends of the graph~$G$, call them left and right.
 For every finite separator~$S$ that separates the two ends let~$S^L$ and~$S^R$ be the connected components of~$G-S$ containing the left and right end, respectively.
-Note that $N_G(S^L)=S=N_G(S^R)$.
+Note that $N_G(S^L)=S=N_G(S^R)$ is~$S$ if a minimum separator.

-\begin{lem} For every vertex~$v\in O_1$, there is a unique leftmost minimum separator~$S_v$ in the following sense: for every minimum separator~$S$ separating the two ends and containing~$v$ we have~$ (S_v)^L \subseteq S^L$. \end{lem}
+\begin{lem} For every vertex~$v\in O_1$, there is a unique leftmost minimum separator~$S_v$ containing~$v$ in the following sense: for every minimum separator~$S$ separating the two ends and containing~$v$ we have~$ (S_v)^L \subseteq S^L$. \end{lem}

 \begin{proof} Let $\CS=\{S\mid S$ is a minimum separator separating the ends that contains $v\}$ and note that $\CS$ is finite since each $S\in\CS$ is contained in a ball centered at $v$ with radius $D$ (\cref{lem:boundedDiameter}).
 For $S,S'\in\CS$, the intersection~$S^L\cap {S'}^L$ is infinite since it contains the left infinite component of $G-(S\cup S')$.
 We now use a submodularity argument.
 Define~$S^\cap \coloneqq (S\cap S') \cup (S \cap {S'}^L) \cup (S^L \cap S')$.
 We claim that~$S^\cap \in \mathcal{S}$ and~${S^\cap}^L \subseteq S^L\cap {S'}^L$.
 Indeed,~$S^\cap$ is a separator separating the ends since every path from the left end to the right end has to enter~$S$ and~$S'$ at the same time or~$S$ first or~$S'$ first.
 The separator~$S^\cap$ is of minimum cardinality since otherwise~$S^\cup \coloneqq (S\cap S') \cup (S \cap {S'}^R) \cup (S^R \cap S')$ would be a separator of cardinality smaller than~$|S|=|S'|$ (since~$|S^\cup|+|S^\cap|=|S|+|S'|$).